'The Studio' and Seth Rogen have record-setting Emmys as Noah Wyle and 'The Pitt' get top drama wins

 Colbert may have been the night's most popular winner, taking best talk series for “The Late Show With Stephen Colbert” for the first time.
 He got huge ovations both when he took the stage to present the first award and when he won.

-The win may have been something of protest vote and tribute to its host, weeks after its cancellation by the network.
+The win may have been the result of a protest vote and a desire to pay tribute to its host, weeks after its cancellation by CBS.
 Jimmy Kimmel, who was among his competitors, campaigned for Colbert to win.

 “Sometimes you only truly know how much you love something when you get a sense that you might be losing it,” Colbert said in his acceptance.